Skip to main content

 Ensuring Equal Access through Accommodations

 What does equal opportunity in a wellness program look like?
-The ADA mandates that employers must provide to enable employees with disabilities to participate fully.
+The ADA mandates that employers must provide reasonable accommodations to enable employees with disabilities to participate fully.
 This is a critical component that ensures inclusivity.
 If a company offers a reward for attending a nutrition seminar, it must provide a sign language interpreter for a deaf employee who requests one.

 If a program involves a physical activity that an employee cannot perform due to a disability, the employer must offer a reasonable alternative.
 These adjustments ensure that the program is accessible to everyone, allowing all employees a fair chance to participate and earn any associated rewards.